Claiming An Award

-Travel expenses claimed must be submitted to the CGS office no later than two weeks after the recipient's return, or else the award will be forfeit.
+Travel expenses claimed must be submitted to the CGS office no later than 30 days weeks after the last day of the conference, or else the award will be forfeit.
 The following must be provided:

 - Proof of the presentation (such as a copy of the program with the student's participation indicated or a copy of the invitation letter)

 - all original receipts for allowable expenses.
 No photocopies will be accepted.